 In tropical China, the temperature and humidity can take a couple of weeks to adjust to.
 High humidity can cause heat rashes, prickly heat and fungal infections.
 Prevention and cure are the same: wear loose clothes made of natural fibres, wash frequently and dry-off thoroughly afterwards.
 Talcum or anti-fungal powder and the use of mild antiseptic soap help, too.

 Don’t underestimate the strength of the sun in the tropics, desert regions such as Xinjiang or high up on the Tibetan Plateau.
-Sunscreen is not easily available in China.
+Sunscreen is not always easily available in China, and local stuff isn’t always of sufficiently high quality anyway.
 Signs of dehydration and heatstroke include a high temperature, lack of sweating, a fast pulse and red skin.
 Reducing your body temperature with a lukewarm shower will provide initial relief.

 Plenty of places in China – Tibet and the north in particular – also get very cold.
 Watch out here for hypothermia, where the core body temperature drops to a point that can be fatal.
 Symptoms are a weak pulse, disorientation, numbness, slurred speech and exhaustion.
 To prevent the condition, wear lots of layers and a hat, eat plenty of carbohydrates, and stay dry and out of the wind.
 To treat hypothermia, get the victim into shelter, away from wind and rain, give them hot drinks – but not alcohol – and easily digestible food, and keep them warm.
 Serious cases require immediate hospitalization.